davis-ramsey/web-module-challenge-scope-and-closure/README.md

 ```

 a.
 Where is closure used in this code?
 How can you tell?

+closure is created when personalDice returns a callback function.
+I can tell because closure is created when a function appears inside another function.

 b.
 Compare and contrast calling `dansRoll` the first and second time.
 What is always the same?
 What could change?

+The name "Dan" will always be the same since dansRoll was declared with personalDice("Dan").
+What could change is the dice roll since each time dansRoll() is called, we get a new roll calculated.

 c.
 What is the lexical scope of `newRoll`?

+the lexical scope is the scope of the function personalDice because the function that defines newRoll is a function inside of the personalDice function.

 ### Task 2c - Exit Ticket